Infferna1/Harvester-Prime/README.md

 * Collect DHCP log entries from CSV files in a directory.
 * Normalize records into a consistent structure.
+* Track the first and last times each MAC address appears in the logs.
 * Write results to an interim CSV file while skipping duplicate rows.

 ## Input